dkelly255/python-checkers/README.md

 - OS Library: From the Python OS library I imported the "system" and "name" functions to enable the "clear the terminal" function used at regular intervals throughout the game sequence

 - Random Library: The "Random" Python library provided one of the cornerstone functions within the application - the "choice" function which is used to pull a random word from the total array of words in the answer bank - allowing for a better user expereience & an element of unpredictability when playing the game.

+- Time Library: The "Sleep" function is used at varying stages throughout the application to provide delays to allow the user process & parse information at different key stages of game execution - particularly during the Hangman game.

 - The [Code Institute Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) Repository was used as a baseline for the project along with the Code Institute Mock Terminal application to allow the application to run on a simulated terminal in a web page